LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/LiveEngage App/LiveEngage App.md

 ### Predefined content panel

 The predefined content panel slides out from the top bar by tapping the predefined content icon.
-The items are divided into categories, with the title of each response listed under the relevant category as set on LiveEngage web.
+The items are divided into categories, with the title of each response listed under the relevant category as set on Conversational Cloud web.

-The categories and items are according to the relevant conversation skill (as set in LiveEngage web)
+The categories and items are according to the relevant conversation skill (as set in Conversational Cloud web)

 ### Sending Predefined content